Skip to main content

 Figure \(\PageIndex{25}\): Synthesis of derivatives from prochiral glycerol

 The first step (above figure) involves the phosphorylation of the OH on C3 by ATP (a phosphoanhydride similar in structure to acetic anhydride, an excellent acetylating agent) to produce the chiral glycerol phosphate.
 Based on the absolute configuration of L-glyceraldehyde and using this to draw glycerol (with the OH on C2 pointing to the left), we can see that the phosphorylated molecule can be named L-glycerol-3-phosphate.
-By rotating this molecule 180 degrees, without changing the stereochemistry of the molecule, we don't change the molecule at all, but using the D/L nomenclature above, we would name the rotated molecule D-glycerol-1-phosphate.
+By rotating this molecule 180 degrees without changing its stereochemistry, we don't change it at all, but using the D/L nomenclature above, we would name the rotated molecule D-glycerol-1-phosphate.
 This is illustrated in Figure \(\PageIndex{26}\).

 Figure \(\PageIndex{26}\): Stereospecific numbering system (sn) for glycerol